trialandsuccess/configuraptor/README.md

 </div>

 <div align="center">
-    Load toml/yaml/json config files into classes for a typed config (type hinting etc.).
+    Load config files into Python classes for a typed config (for type hinting etc.).
+    Supported file types are toml/yaml/json, and .env/.ini to a lesser degree (see <a href="#supported-config-file-types">Supported Config File Types</a>).
 </div>

 <br>